ValMobile/RealisticSurvival/README.md

 Alternatively, you can download development builds in the [Discord server](https://discord.gg/mMt3f4usqK).
 Development builds are less stable but offer the newest features and improvements.

-❗ It is recommended to use development builds since they are the most recent version of Realistic Survival and also receive the most frequent updates!
-In fact, "stable" builds are so outdated that bug reports from them won't be accepted at all.

 ## 📷 Screenshots
 Here are some nice pictures of Realistic Survival.
 If you have some cool screenshots